-Serbia: HPP Djerdap, Lower flow of water, lower production27.
-January 2014. / News Serbia Energy
+Serbia: HPP Djerdap, Lower flow of water, lower production, News Serbia Energy

 Electricity production of HPP Djerdap 1 is smaller for three per cent for the first ten days, due to a reduced flow of water from the Danube.
 However, HPP Djerdap 2 records valuable production results, and in the first 3 weeks increased monthly production for 9 percent was achieved.